-- 1. Application for financial aid is made during spring term, for the following academic year, through the Financial Aid Office. - 2.
-Financial obligations are settled and parking permits are obtained through the Business Office. - 3.
+- Application for financial aid is made during spring term for the following academic year through the Financial Aid Office. - 2.
+Financial obligations are settled through the Business Office. - 3.
+Parking permits are obtained through the Campus Security Office. - 4.
 Identification pictures for Campus Cards are taken at the Campus Card Office.
-The Campus Card is activated through the Business Office or the Student Financial Counselor. - Academic progress is reviewed and course selections are made with the assistance of academic advisors. - 5.
-A schedule card is filled out, signed by the student's academic advisor, and brought to the Office of the Registrar. - 6.
+The Campus Card is activated through the Business Office or the Student Financial Counselor. - Academic progress is reviewed and course selections are made with the assistance of academic advisors. - 6.
+Students log on to my.lakeland.edu in order to pre-register for their courses. - Through my.lakeland.edu, academic advisors approve course registrations for their advisees. - 8.
 Residence hall arrangements are made with the Housing Director.

-The Schedule of Classes is available upon request from the Office of the Registrar.
+A printed copy of Schedule of Courses is available upon request from the Office of the Registrar.